-Individuals need to learn how to learn.
-Again, the organizational culture about learning and innovation is very important.
+Individuals need to learn how to learn - and the organizational culture about learning and innovation is very important.
 The training materials and teaching methods will provide the knowledge required for learning to take place, but beyond this, individuals and organizations must learn to learn.
-The acquisition of knowledge through a training is not enough.
-For many trainees it is, especially if the context of the learning is too ensure certification or meet a compliance requirement.
-The reason for training is to ensure change, and change we MUST.

 Organizations must develop a culture that encourages firstly the incubation and transfer of knowledge throughout the organization, through knowledge transfer interventions, communities of practice, etc, where delegates are required to share their new knowledge with colleagues in a structured manner.

-Also, a culture of self-development must be encouraged.
-Individuals and entire organizations have self-limiting beliefs about themselves, and their ability to transfer their newly acquired knowledge into change.
-Organizations are massively dependent on external consultants, even when their own employees have received significant training on the same subjects.
+Many organizations are massively dependent on external consultants, even when their own employees and managers have received significant training on the same subjects.
 Obviously, the trainings were either just a part of an inflexible learning road map, a pre-requisite for a promotion or a compliance requirement.

 Leaders and workplace learning professionals have to drive the right behaviour about learning, and help the organization learn and innovate.
-I developed a simple model for learning and innovation, which I have used successfully for myself, and teams that I have managed: C-L-I-C-K, which encourages individuals to CLARIFY, LEARN how to deal with the challenge, create an INNOVATIVE way of dealing with the challenge, CHANGE the way we handle the situation, and finally build KNOWLEDGE that can be incubated and shared throughout the organization.
-This model was specifically designed to counter psychological blocks and self-limiting beliefs that people, and organizations have about their ability to learn and change.
+I developed a simple model for learning and innovation, which I have used successfully for myself, and teams that I have managed: C-L-I-C-K, which encourages individuals to thoroughly Clarify their challenges, Learn how to deal with the challenge, create an Innovative way of dealing with the challenge, Change the way we handle the situation, and finally build Knowledge that can be incubated and shared throughout the organization (Barrow, 2010).

+This model was specifically designed to counter psychological blocks and self-limiting beliefs that people and organizations have about their ability to learn, innovate and change from the inside.
 HR Managers and Workplace Learning Professionals must bring their expertise to bear in driving the right culture for knowledge and ability to be harnessed to create learning and change within organizations.